 1.2.
-Security Background
+Security background

-Security analysis and penetration testing methodologies are detailed in The Open Source Security Testing Methodology Manual (OSSTMM) 3 [38].
-SP 800-115 from National Institute of Standards and Technology (NIST) further outlines security testing techniques and sets of tools useful for individual phases of a security assessment [39].
-Various approaches to security and forensic analysis are studied by [40, 41, 42].
-Work by [43] also includes implementation of PoC malware.
-A widely used web application penetration testing methodology and framework has been published by Open Web Application Security Project (OWASP) [44, 45].
+Security analysis and penetration testing methodologies are detailed in The Open Source Security Testing Methodology Manual (OSSTMM) 3 (Herzog and Barceló, 2010).
+SP 800-115 from the National Institute of Standards and Technology (NIST) further outlines security testing techniques and sets of tools useful for individual phases of a security assessment (Scarfone et al., 2008).
+Various approaches to security and forensic analysis are studied by Alsaadi et al. (2018); Dorai et al. (2018); Zhang et al. (2017).
+Work by Haigh et al. (2019) also includes implementation of PoC malware.
+A widely used web application penetration testing methodology and framework has been published by Open Web Application Security Project (OWASP) (Meucci et al., 2014; van der Stock et al., 2017).

-In regard to network communication analysis, a Man-inthe-Middle (MitM) attack is used to intercept and spoof network traffic [46, 47, 48].
-Security analysis can utilize this technique to detect possible information leak and for Reverse Engineering (RE) purposes.
-For example, authors in [49] utilized network traffic analysis techniques of a popular mobile AR application.
+In regards to network communication analysis, a Man-inthe-Middle (MitM) attack is used to intercept and spoof network traffic (Cortesi et al., 2010-; Vondráček et al., 2018; Vondráček et al., 2018).
+Security analysis can employ this technique to detect possible information leak and for Reverse Engineering (RE) purposes.
+For example, authors in Meyer-Lee et al. (2018) utilized network traffic analysis techniques of a popular mobile AR application.
 They applied RE to extracted data, detected patterns, and inferred users' locations.

 RE techniques exploit the weak forms of obfuscation and analysis protections that software applications typically utilize.
-This applies to both compiled and interpreted programming languages [50, 51, 52].
-Authors in [53, 54] present several approaches for code obfuscation.
-Our work in [55] provides a survey of tools for RE of C# & .NET and deobfuscation of JS which help to learn inner logic of an application.
+This applies to both compiled and interpreted programming languages (Heyes, 2016; Palladino, 2012; Paola, 2015).
+Authors in Mateas and Montfort (2005); Montfort (2008) present several approaches for code obfuscation.
+Our work in Vondráček (2019) provides a survey of tools for RE of C# & .NET and deobfuscation of JS which help to learn inner logic of an application.

-In addition to the use of the MitM attack, we also propose a worm whose characteristics are similar to Samy Worm (SW).
+In addition to the use of the MitM attack, we also propose a worm whose characteristics are similar to the Samy Worm (SW).
 SW targeted MySpace pages where the protagonist purposefully infected his own profile.
-The MySpace servers then delivered the payload to any requester of the infected page which then infected the victim's profile [56].
-While infected profiles serve to further propagate the Worm, authors in [24] suggested that the centralized distribution of the payload prevents network congestion as caused by conventional Worms.
+The MySpace servers then delivered the payload to any requester of the infected page which then infected the victim's profile (Securtiy, 2006).
+While infected profiles serve to further propagate the Worm, authors in Faghani and Saidi (2009) suggested that the centralized distribution of the payload prevents network congestion as caused by conventional Worms.
 Although this Worm was limited to the exposure of infected users, it propagated at an alarming rate.
 Unlike SW, our attack against the VR application is not limited by a given Online Social Network (OSN) topology.

 The management of worm infections requires preventative measures.
-Authors in [57] proposed a client side detection system which monitors Hypertext Transfer Protocol (HTTP) requests containing self-replicating payloads.
-Other preventive measures suggest the deployment of decoy profiles within an OSN [58] or the use of a proxy to monitor HTTP content propagation [59].
+Authors in Sun et al. (2009) proposed a client side detection system which monitors Hypertext Transfer Protocol (HTTP) requests containing self-replicating payloads.
+Other preventive measures suggest the deployment of decoy profiles within an OSN (Xu et al., 2010) or the use of a proxy to monitor HTTP content propagation (Livshits and Cui, 2008).

 1.3.
-Bigscreen Application
+Bigscreen application

 Bigscreen is a VR platform for social activities.
 It is intended not only for entertainment activities like playing computer games, watching movies and just hanging out, but also for professional productivity and remote collaboration purposes (see Figure 1).
-Bigscreen is available for Windows operating systems via Oculus Home, Steam, and Microsoft Store.
+Bigscreen is available for the Windows operating systems via Oculus Home, Steam, and Microsoft Store.

-Figure 1: Productivity use cases of the Bigscreen [22].
+Fig. 1.
+Productivity use cases of the Bigscreen (Bigscreen, Inc., 2018).